Beauty and the Bestie: Plot

-Erika (Vice Ganda) isn't making nearly enough money running a photography studio to support her family.
-The problem is exacerbated when their young nephew is diagnosed with a rare condition that may lead to blindness.
-That's when their former best friend Emman (Coco Martin) suddenly shows up.
+Erika is struggling to make money running a photography studio to support her family.
+The problem is exacerbated when her nephew is diagnosed with a rare condition that may lead to blindness.
+One day, her former best friend Emman suddenly shows up.
 Emman works for the Elite Super Secret Task Force, a spy agency tasked with the security of an upcoming beauty pageant.
-Erika happens to look exactly like Ms. Uzeklovakia, who was abducted by terrorists led by a Japanese Yakuza named Daemon Yu (Jacky Woo) and their Korean right-hand man, Jin Jhong (Ryan Bang).
+Erika happens to look exactly like Ms. Uzeklovakia, who was abducted by terrorists led by a Japanese Yakuza named Daemon Yu and their Korean right-hand man, Jin Jhong.

 Emman asks Erika to pretend to be Ms. Uzeklovakia while the agency searches for the real deal.
-Erika is still nursing some hurt from the way she and Emman ended things, and ended up taking on the task in exchange for help in caring for her family.
-Aside from all this, Erika's younger sister Abi (Nadine Lustre) and Emman's half-brother Tristan (James Reid) meet and end up falling in love.
-Erika must deal with their feelings for their former best friend while fending off terrorists and dealing with their worry for Abi's budding romance.
+Erika is still resentful from the way she fell out with Emman and takes on the task in exchange for help caring for her family.
+Aside from all this, Erika's younger sister Abi and Emman's half-brother Tristan meet and end up falling in love.
+Erika must deal with their feelings for their former best friend while fending off terrorists and dealing with their worry about Abi's budding romance.

-Before the Q/A portion of the coronation night, Erika encounters the real Ms. Uzeklovakia after she manages to escape from her kidnappers which she was disgusted from their scent until she was intercepted by Emman and their friends in order to secure her from the terrorists.
+Before the Q&A portion of the coronation night, Erika encounters the real Ms. Uzeklovakia after she manages to escape from her kidnappers.
+She is disgusted by their scent until she is intercepted by Emman and their friends in order to secure her from the terrorists.
 With that Erika continues to pose as Ms. Uzeklovakia until she wins the pageant.
-It was soon interrupted by the terrorists who are attempting to kill the fake which is Erika and Daemon manage to kidnap them thinking they were Ms. Uzeklovakia.
+They are soon interrupted by the terrorists who try to kill Erika and Daemon manages to kidnap them aboard a helicopter thinking they are Ms. Uzeklovakia.
 Emman eventually intercepts the helicopter.
 As Erika and Daemon fight, Emman manages to finally kill Daemon in time as Erika falls onto the ledge of the helicopter.
-Erika takes Emman's hand and finally reconciles their friendship until he drops Erika's hand and falls into the ocean which Emman follows them.
+Erika takes Emman's hand and finally reconciles until he drops Erika's hand and falls into the ocean which Emman follows.

-When Emman attempts to make CPR towards Erika after falling each other into the ocean, they were still alive and soon reunites with her family.

-After the incident, the father of Ms. Uzeklovakia, the Uzeklovakian prime minister was happy that his daughter won the contest thanks to Erika's efforts in pretending as herself after she returns to their home country and reuniting with her father and he congratulates both Emman and Erika for rescuing her as both of them make their thankful speech.
+Emman does CPR on Erika after rescuing her and soon reunites with her family.
+After the incident, the father of Ms. Uzeklovakia, the Uzeklovakian prime minister thanked Emman and Erika for saving his daughter.

-The movie ends where both Emman and Erika are eating fishballs from a fishball bystander and both senses the shades was a detonator and it explodes knowing that another terrorist abducts another person from another country which results in them being summoned to their new mission.
+The movie ends where both Emman and Erika are eating fishballs from a vendor when both sense their shades were detonators, which explodes as they head to their next mission.